What Is the Penetration Test?

 |Penetration Resistance (Blows)||Unconfined Compressive Strength (T/sq.m)||Saturated Density (T/m.cubic)||Consistency|

 Table 4 Penetration resistance and empirical corrections of cohesive Soils

 The actual energy effective in the driving of the SPT equipment varies due to many factors.

 Hence, in addition to the effective overburden stress at the tested location, the SPT parameter depends on the following additional factors:

 - Borehole Diameter.

 Advantages and Disadvantages of Standard Penetration Test

-- This test provides representative sample 0for visual review,
+- This test provides a representative sample 0for visual review.

 - The results will vary because of any operator or mechanical variability or drilling disturbances.